gary-allitt/devine/README.md

   In the pre-built version the manifest is set to enforce this, but we have seen inconsistent behaviour on Windows 11.
   If you see issues we suggest creating a shortcut to access Devine with administrator rights enforced.

+** Filter options. **

+  Combine multiple search terms by using a pipe symbol "|" as the OR operator and spaces as the AND operator.

+  Examples

+    aaa|bbb        show all entries containing either the term aaa OR bbe

+    ccc ddd        show all entries containing both the terms ccc AND ddd

+    eee fff|ggg    show all entries containing the terms eee and fff in a single entry or ggg

+                   in other words AND (space) is evaluated first, using () to illustrate order of evaluation

+                        (eee fff)|ggg